 Since 2002, Ms. Welch has served on the commercial, large and complex case, and employment panels of the American Arbitration Association.
 She is also a member of the CPR Panel of Distinguished Neutrals.
 Ms. Welch is additionally available to serve in ad hoc arbitrations.
 She is also a member of the AAA's mediation panel.

 Prior to becoming a neutral, Ms. Welch served as the General Counsel of Robertson Stephens, a San Francisco-based investment bank, and prior to that, practiced as a litigator focusing on business, contract and securities matters.
 She was the founding executive director of the Berkeley Center for Law, Business and the Economy at the University of California's Berkeley Law School.

 She frequently conducts trainings for other arbitrators in the skills of effectively and efficiently managing the arbitration process from the preliminary hearing through the Award.
 For the last several years, she has trained new AAA arbitrators in the fundamentals of arbitration.

-Ms. Welch is currently the co-chair of the ABA's Dispute Resolution Section's Arbitration Committee.
+Ms. Welch is the immediate past co-chair of the ABA's Dispute Resolution Section's Arbitration Committee.
 She is the co-chair of the 2018 ABA Arbitration Training Institute held in May, 2018 in Miami.
 Previously, she served as the Chair of the State Bar of California's Standing Committee on Alternative Dispute Resolution.
 She is a fellow of both the College of Commercial Arbitrators and the Chartered Institute of Arbitrators.